Banking, loans & FX

 After you arrive

-One option is to get your contact overseas to arrange a ‘telegraphic transfer’ through their bank.
-Get them to do it in your home currency, as it’s usually cheaper to buy New Zealand dollars from within New Zealand.
-Even better, set up a foreign currency account at your New Zealand bank and get them to transfer funds in your home currency straight into that.
+One option is to arrange a ‘telegraphic transfer’ through your bank.
+For security reasons, many banks require your first transfer to be made at a branch or in person so it is important to check with your bank before you leave.
+You can transfer funds in your home currency, as it’s usually cheaper to buy New Zealand dollars from within New Zealand.
+Even better, set up a foreign currency account at your New Zealand bank and transfer funds in your home currency straight into that.
+Banks at both ends of the transfer usually charge fees.

 There are many options for transferring money from New Zealand to other countries.
 Most banks here now let you do it online using their internet banking service.